rintnetwork/front-end/src/content/glossary/index.md

 ### elliptic curve digital signature algorithm (ECDSA) {#ecdsa}

-A cryptographic algorithm used by Ethereum to ensure that funds can only be spent by their owners.
+A cryptographic algorithm used by ethereum to ensure that funds can only be spent by their owners.

 ### epoch {#epoch}